Shooting Star (band): Virgin Records

-Virgin Records then picked up Geffen Records as their distributor and the group began to record their fifth album, Silent Scream, with producer Ron Nevison.
-It was released in April 1985 and produced the radio hit "Summer Sun."
-The band's accompanying music video was popular on MTV and other video channels.
-Van, Norm, and Steve were also the backing band on Ian Hunter's single "Great Expectations."
-The band then toured with Heart, Bryan Adams, and ZZ Top.
+Virgin Records then picked up Geffen Records as their distributor and Geffen's A&R executive, John Kalodner (who had earlier championed such hugely successful acts as Foreigner and Asia), got behind the group and they began to record their fifth album, Silent Scream (April 1985).
+Van, Norm and Steve were also the backing band on Ian Hunter's single "Great Expectations."
+The band then toured with Heart, Bryan Adams and ZZ Top.

 Separate ways

 In 1986, after almost a decade of touring and five albums, Shooting Star decided to go on hiatus.
-A farewell show was played on December 27, 1986, at Memorial Hall in Kansas City, Kansas and after a few more concerts, Shooting Star went their separate ways in late spring of 1987.

-Gary West, with Van McLain's help, began work on demos that were more in a pop/rhythm and blues direction.
-CBS Records signed West but then lost interest.
-Guitarist McLain, in a 2013 interview with Goldmine Magazine, explained why the group disbanded: "We signed with Geffen, and we put out Silent Scream.
+A farewell show was played on December 27, 1986 at Memorial Hall in Kansas City, Kansas and after a few more concerts, Shooting Star went their separate ways in late spring of 1987.
+Guitarist McLain, in a 2013 interview with Goldmine Magazine, explained why the group disbanded:We signed with Geffen, and we put out Silent Scream.
 Geffen got into a fight with all the radio promo guys, and they fired them the week our album came out.
 We had 200 ads on the radio, out of 300 reporting stations, in the first week.
-'Summer Sun' was being added everywhere, and it looked like the album would be a smash.
+[The album's first track] 'Summer Sun' was being added everywhere, and it looked like the album would be a smash.
 After the fight with the promo guys, it dropped to 40 stations.
 What do you do?
 We really worked hard on that record, and it was the one.
 It just crushed Gary when it all fell apart over something that ridiculous; It literally drove him out of the music business.
 You put your heart and soul into this stuff, and you expect these business guys to come through for you.
 We got hosed four or five times.
-Over the next several years fans from around the world were frustrated by not being able to find Shooting Star records, which all went out of print, while the band continued to receive radio airplay".
-Being dropped by CBS further discouraged Gary, and he left the music business.
+Over the next several years fans from around the world were frustrated by not being able to find Shooting Star records, which all went out of print, while the band continued to receive radio airplay.

+In 1985 and 1986 West and McLain had also been working on songs for a duo project they had in the works called West-McLain.
+But the interest that CBS Records had shown vanished when their connection there was fired from the company.
+After that West, now more disillusioned than ever, decided to leave the music business once and for all.